juberiya1ajaz/Hackerland/README.md

 - We are pleased that we managed our time and to complete our task swiftly and on time.

 ## 📖 What we learned
-- We are grateful that we managed our time to complete the task swiftly and on time.
+- We are grateful that we managed our time and completed the task swiftly on time.
 - Building a secure payment method using Hedera's testnet.
 - Collaboration with other developers.